SoundScapeRenderer/ssr/flext/README.md

 See the files `ssr_*-help.pd` for how to use the SSR externals.

-The externals support up to two numeric arguments and up to two string arguments.
+The externals support up to two numeric arguments and up to two string arguments (`ssr_brs~` expects different arguments, see below).
-The first numeric argument specifies the number of sources (default 1), the second argument sets the number of threads to be used (default 1).
+The first numeric argument specifies the number of sources (default: 1), the second argument sets the number of threads to be used (default: as many as processor cores).
 The string arguments are renderer-specific.
-The loudspeaker-based renderers expect the name for the reproduction setup file, the binaural renderer (`ssr_binaural~`) expects the name of the HRIR file.
+The loudspeaker-based renderers expect the name of the reproduction setup file, the binaural renderer (`ssr_binaural~`) expects the name of the HRIR file.
 The WFS renderer (`ssr_wfs~`) expects a second string argument with the name of the prefilter file.

+The `ssr_brs~` external does *not* expect a numeric argument for the number of sources.
+Instead, a list of BRIR file names can be specified, each of which will create a source.
+The number of threads can be specified as an optional first argument (again, by default as many threads as available processors are used).

 Supported Platforms
 -------------------

-Currently, the externals should work with Pd on Linux and macOS.
+All externals *should* work with Pd on Linux, macOS and Windows.
+If not, please open an issue at <https://github.com/SoundScapeRenderer/ssr/issues>.
-Theoretically they could also work on Windows, but probably some further modifications are necessary.